Site Readiness & Access Planning

 We’ll provide notice ahead of time.
 Deliveries may include solar panels, mounting frames, inverters, and electrical equipment.

-Typically, 4 to 6 pallets per site.
-Each pallet requires around 1.5 car spaces.
+Typically, 4 to 6 pallets per site for an average-sized commercial solar installation.
+Each pallet requires between half, to one full car space.

-We may need 3–4 car spaces for equipment and crew access, generally over 2–5 days.
+We may need a small number of car spaces for equipment and crew access, generally over 2–5 days.
 We’ll work with you to minimise impact.

 We’ll coordinate with you ahead of time to arrange suitable parking close to the work area.

-You’ll be introduced to your site’s dedicated contact from the Smart Commercial Solar project team before work begins.
+You’ll be introduced to your site’s dedicated contact from the Smart Commercial Solar Project Management team before work begins.
+If questions or issues arise which require management involvement, our Program Head, or the Head of Projects & Performance can be involved.

 We’ll send brief updates by email or phone as needed.
 Any major changes will be discussed with you directly.